-Position or Office Responsibilities Affiliated entity Use sound fiscal and accounting procedures (e.g., annual audit or B&F-approved financial review) Manage in a memor consistent with their enabling documents and policies.
+Position or Office Responsibilities Affiliated entity Use sound fiscal and accounting procedures (e.g., annual audit or B&F-approved financial review).
+Manage in a manner consistent with their enabling documents and policies.
 Adhere to standards of ethics and integrity.
 Enter into a memocandum of agreement or equivalent agreement with the university.

-(00319099-1)The Ohio State University - University Policies policies osu ndu
+(00319099-1) The Ohio State University - University Policies golicies caunds

-Applies to: Units, Board of Trustees, and current and prospective affiliated entities.
+Applies to.
+Units, Board of Trustees, and current and prospective affiliated entities.